JuliaImages/ImageInTerminal.jl/README.md

 ### Sixel encoder (Julia 1.6+)

-If [`Sixel`](https://github.com/johnnychen94/Sixel.jl) (requires Julia 1.6+) is loaded, this package will try to encode the content using `Sixel` encoder, and thus bring much better image visualization experience in terminal:
+If [`Sixel`](https://github.com/johnnychen94/Sixel.jl) (requires Julia 1.6+) is loaded, this package will try to encode the content using `Sixel` encoder for large images, and thus bring much better image visualization experience in terminal:

 <img src="https://user-images.githubusercontent.com/8684355/118361462-20954800-b5be-11eb-8505-9455a0b00ec0.png" alt="Sixel" width="500">